How to Cool Down a MacBook?

 Here are some instances when cooling down your MacBook Pro is necessary:

-1. Overheating Signs: Any electronic device is going to generate some amount of heat when in use.
-But if you notice your MacBook is becoming unusually hot to the touch, or start experiencing performance issues, such as system slowdowns, unexpected shutdowns, or the fans working overtime, it’s a clear indication your MacBook Pro needs cooling down.
+If you notice your MacBook is becoming unusually hot to the touch or you start experiencing the following performance issues it’s a clear indication your MacBook Pro needs cooling down.

 How to Cool Down Your MacBook Pro